rovertronic/Mario-Builder-64/README.md

 - Widescreen (16:9) support toggleable by pressing `L` in the pause menu.
   - If you don't want this, you can disable it by removing `#define wide` in `ingame_menu.c`
 - Removed course-specific camera processing
-- Increased maximum pole lenght (The game will read bparam1 and bparam2 together as a single value, so you can have a Snake Eater pole)
+- Increased maximum pole length (The game will read bparam1 and bparam2 together as a single value, so you can have a Snake Eater pole)
 - bparam4 fix (the game no longer uses bparam4 to check if an object is mario and therefore you can safely use it)

 It also uncringes the way that apply_patch.sh works, and removes the black border.